apache/jackrabbit-filevault/vault-doc/src/site/markdown/filter.md

 yes | yes | no | deserialized from content package yes | no | no | not existing

+### Uncovered ancestor nodes

+All *uncovered* ancestor nodes are either

+1. created with the node type and properties given in the package (in case the node type *is* given with a `.content.xml` at the right location and the node does not yet exist in the repo)
+1. created with node type `nt:folder` (in case they the node type is *not* given with a `.content.xml` at the right location and the node does not yet exist in the repo) or
+1. not touched at all (in case they are already existing in the repo, no matter which node type is given with a `.content.xml` at the according location)

 ### Example

 Content Package Filter